octavius64/Gazelle/README.md

 ## Deployment Instructions
 *Note that these instructions assume you're using a Linux distribution and have Docker Engine and Docker Compose installed already.*

+*Make sure you are using the Docker Compose plugin.
+Run `docker compose version` to see if it's already installed.
+The old `docker-compose` is not supported.*

 Clone submodules: `git submodule update --init`

 Create a file named `secrets` with key value pairs at `docker/secrets`.
 It should be owned by root, and permissions should be 600.
 Each secret must only contain alpha-numeric characters, and must be 32 characters long.
 As a tip, you can run `cat /dev/urandom | tr -dc '[:alnum:]' | fold -w 32 | head -n10` to generate 10 random alphanumeric strings, 32 characters long each.
 Something like the following: